Flat roof drainage: Focus on safety and sustainability

 Emergency drainage systems are an essential component of modern rainwater drainage systems, especially when it comes to coping with extreme weather events such as once-in-a-century rainfall.
 Emergency drainage must not be connected to the sewer system.
 According to DIN 1986-100, it must be directed to a property area that can be flooded freely and without damage.
 Discharge would place an additional burden on the sewers.

 In order to protect their sewer systems from hydraulic overload, local authorities can also impose discharge restrictions on roof drainage.
 Whether these discharge restrictions must be taken into account in planning can be found in the sewage regulations.
-Every low point must have an emergency drain in addition to the standard drain.
+Every low point must have an emergency gully in addition to the standard gully.
 Emergency drainage must be planned for flat roofs; it can only be dispensed with if there is static proof of the load-bearing capacity of the roof area and if it is used for rainwater retention as planned.
-Emergency drainage can be provided by emergency drains or emergency overflows.
+Emergency drainage can be provided by emergency gullies or emergency overflows.

-Emergency drainage can be implemented by means of additional emergency drains or parapet drains, which are designed to activate when a critical water level is reached and drain off the excess water.
+Emergency drainage can be implemented by means of additional emergency gullies or parapet gullies, which are designed to activate when a critical water level is reached and drain off the excess water.
 Waiving emergency drainage is only justifiable for solid roofs with static proof.
 These can be, for example, roofs with planned rainwater retention.
-However, these usually have a drain with an integrated overflow system to minimise the risk of overloading the roof structure.
+However, these usually have gullies with an integrated overflow system to minimise the risk of overloading the roof structure.

 When planning drainage systems for flat roofs, it is crucial to calculate the exact amount of rainwater (QD for standard drainage and QD,Not for emergency drainage).
 These calculations are based on equations (1) and (2) and can be applied to all exposed surfaces such as roofs and roof terraces.